isaacnmm/pestpolicy-hugo2XX/content/posts/best-ant-killer/index.md

 layout: post
 ---

 Hey folks!
-If you're battling an ant infestation, you know the struggle in the kitchen, bathroom, and [Lawn](https://pestpolicy.com/[best](https://pestpolicy.com/best-ant-killer-for-yard/)-fire-ant-killer-for-lawns/).
-I've tried and tested some of the best ant killers out there, and Im here to give you the straight scoop.
+If you're battling an ant infestation, you know the struggle in the kitchen, bathroom, and [Lawn](https://pestpolicy.com/[best](https://pestpolicy.com/best-ant-killer-for-yard/)-fire-ant-killer-for-lawns/).I've tried and tested some of the best ant killers out there, and Im here to give you the straight scoop.

 Heres what really works: consider things like effectiveness, safety, ease of use, and environmental impact.
 Related: Check these [top ant traps](https://pestpolicy.com/best-ant-traps/).